JetBrains/ring-ui/rfc/RG-2542-Reinvent-Table-Component.md

 #### Treegrid Pattern

-For expandable rows, we should consider implementing the [TreeGrid pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/).
+For expandable rows, we should consider implementing the [Treegrid pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/).

 #### Focus for Controls and Rows